 What happens during my pre-surgery evaluation?

-The team and you discuss your relationship with food, your history with dieting, and past weight loss results.
-During your evaluation, you can learn valuable information.
-For example, your psychologist can help you determine your areas of strength and areas of vulnerability in regards to food.
-This is information you can use after surgery to help you achieve optimal success.
+The therapist and you will discuss your relationship with food, your history with dieting, and past weight loss results.
+They will review your social support network and any relevant mental health history.
+This is information you and the bariatric team can use after surgery to help you achieve optimal success.